lucasaraujo45/Data-Layer-Debugger-Chrome-Extention/README.md

 4. Click on "Load unpacked" and select the directory containing your extension files (the folder with the `manifest.json` file).
 5. The DataLayer Debugger extension should now appear in your list of extensions and is ready for use.

-## Usage
+## How to Use the DataLayer Debugger

-After installation, you'll see the DataLayer Debugger icon in your browser toolbar.
+1. Click on the DataLayer Debugger icon in the Chrome toolbar to open the popup.

-- To enable the debugger, simply click the icon.
-When the debugging is active, the icon will change to indicate that it's in the "ON" state.
+2. Use the toggle button to turn debugging ON or OFF.
+When the toggle is blue and to the right, debugging is ON.
+When the toggle is grey and to the left, debugging is OFF.
-- Open the Chrome DevTools Console to view the `dataLayer` interactions.
+3. To view the output, open the Chrome Developer Tools by right-clicking on any webpage and selecting "Inspect", or by pressing `Cmd + Option + I` (on Mac) or `Ctrl + Shift + I` (on Windows/Linux).
-- To disable the debugger, click the icon again.
-The icon will revert to the "OFF" state.
+4. Navigate to the "Console" tab within the Developer Tools to see the logs of `dataLayer` interactions.

 ## License